Rds2151/Bank-Server/README.md

-# Bank-Server
+# Bank Server Project

-This project involves creating a server using Express and maintaining a bank server with the following functionalities:
+This project involves creating an Express server to manage a bank server with the following functionalities:

 1. **Add Account**
 2. **Delete Account**